Gravitational radiation reaction around a static black hole surrounded by a Dehnen type dark matter halo: Introduction

 In addition, GWs have become of large interest in gravitational physics since its detection by LIGO/Virgo collaboration in 2015 \cite{LIGOScientific:2016aoc}.
 One of the main sources of GW is two body systems in which a stellar-mass compact object (SCO) rotates a supermassive black hole (SMBH).
 In such extreme mass ratio inspirals (EMRIs), low frequency GW would be produced which could be observed in future space-based observatories like LISA \cite{LISA:2022kgy}.

 In this paper, we are interested in EMRIs immersed in a DM halo whose density distribution is given by Dehnen type profile \cite{Dehnen:1993uh}.
 Dehnen distribution has been used, by several authors, to model the DM profile of dwarf galaxies \cite{Stegmann:2019wyz, Inoue:2017voc, errani2018systematics}.
-The traditional belief is that these galaxies rarely host a SMBH at their centers.
+This dark-matter background serves as a generalization of the well-established NFW profile, exhibiting a partially phenomenological character.
+In the following, we provide theoretical motivations for adopting this form.
+In addition, the traditional belief is that these galaxies rarely host a SMBH at their centers.
 However, some recent observations, including that of Leo I galaxy, show that SMBHs might be present at the center of some dwarf galaxies \cite{Bustamante-Rosell:2021ldj} (see also Ref. \cite{Reines:2022ste}).
 This has motivated study of black holes embedded in Dehnen type DM halo \cite{Pantig:2022whj, Al-Badawi:2024asn, Gohain:2024eer, Al-Badawi:2024qpt, Al-Badawi:2025njy}.
 As the SCO spiral into the SMBH, it emits GWs.
 Further, the DM halo exerts a gravitational drag force on SCO which is known as dynamical friction.
 On the other hand, SCO accretes DM as it is moving inside the halo.
 We are interested in studying the evolution of the orbital parameter of SCO as well as its energy and angular momentum due to GW radiation reaction, dynamical friction, and the accretion.
 Various black hole solution surrounded by DM halo have been found in literature \cite{Cardoso:2020iji, Cardoso:2021wlq, Cardoso:2022whc, Figueiredo:2023gas} and the evolution of orbits of small compact objects inspiralling around these black holes has been investigated \cite{Dai:2021olt,Zhang:2024ugv}.
 These studies could help us find out about the existence and properties of DM.

 The paper is structured as follows.
 In Sec. \ref{sezione2}, we describe the main features of dark matter density profile, computing the corresponding mass associated with dark matter.
 In Sec. \ref{sezione3}, the bound orbits of the underlying metric is explored.
 In Sec. \ref{sezione4}, the gravitational waveforms are studied, and finally in Sect. \ref{sezione5}, we sketch our conclusions and perspectives.